Two years of early childhood education before school teaches children creative thinking, social, emotional, literacy and language skills.

 For more information and to find a list of local playgroups, visit Playgroup Victoria.

-How to find a kindergarten
+How to find a Kinder

 Explore Melbourne’s preschool options